 - A smaller percentage of local workers qualified in the field of Society and Culture (6.4% compared to 8.8%)

-The largest changes in fields of qualifications of the workforce in the Bayside Council area between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in Bayside Council area between 2011 and 2016 were:

 - Architecture and Building (+421.00 local workers)